pieces-app/workshops/use-llm-anywhere/slides.md

 <v-click>

-And this is just the weights - you need more memory for the model, and the data you are working with.
+And this is just the parameters - you need more memory for the model, and the data you are working with.

 </v-click>